top of page

 What is Convergence?

-Convergence is when both eyes turn inward toward the nose to focus on something up close, like a book or a phone screen.
+Convergence is when both eyes turn inward toward the nose to track something up close, like a book or a phone screen.

 Healthy Convergence: Eyes smoothly come together to focus without strain.

-Convergence Insufficiency: Eyes struggle to turn in, causing blurry or double vision when reading.
+Convergence Insufficiency: Eyes struggle to turn in, causing pain or double vision when reading.

 Section Title